renato76/sei-project-4/README.md

 ## **Future Features**

 I am really excited to carry on working on this in the future.
 Initially I will add more movies and more categories to choose from.

+Users will be able to clearly see if they are logged in, I will also display success and error messages to the user for registration, login, logout, create movie etc.

 A Profile page feature will be added allowing users to see their own profile with information such as which movies they liked, and which comments they left on movies.
 I would also like to add an "Add to favourites" feature which will need some modifications in the back end as well.